Why WIN Home Inspection is a Great Business

 A low-cost home inspection business with significant freedom and earning potential

 Millions of homes are sold each year.
 Even during the depths of the recession, nearly 4 million homes a year were sold, and that number climbed to 5,361,000 in 2014.
-According to the National Association of Realtors, about 77% of homes are professionally inspected, and WIN Home Inspection franchise owners charge an average of $375 per inspection.
-If you put those numbers together, it paints a portrait of an industry that is worth nearly $1.5 billion a year — with plenty of room to grow.
+According to the National Association of Realtors, about 77% of homes are professionally inspected.
+Home inspection is an industry that is worth nearly $1.5 billion a year — with plenty of room to grow.

 WIN franchise owners work from home and have very low overhead — not much more than the cost of a vehicle and gasoline, internet and a cell phone.
 Most are owner-operators, so they don’t have to worry about payroll, hiring, firing or human resources expenses.
 They keep most of what they earn.